SparkPost/support-docs/support/user-guide/managing-users.md

 Reporting Users can optionally be assigned to a specific subaccount.
 Check the "assign to subaccount" box when creating the user and then select the subaccount.
 Learn more about subaccounts and subaccount users [here](https://www.sparkpost.com/docs/user-guide/subaccounts/).

-Only Reporting Users support subaccount designation at this time.
+Only Reporting Users support subaccount assignment at this time.

-Subaccount UI access is available to use for free internally to your company and can be made available to your customers via a reseller agreement.
+Subaccount UI access is available to use for free internally within your company and can be made available to your customers via a reseller agreement.